 Judging by later events, this may have been the biggest mistake of her life.

 In the darkness, David escaped from the city and from Saul.

-Saul, now beside himself with frustration and anger, demanded to know how his own daughter could have betrayed him.
+Saul, now beside himself with frustration and rage, demanded to know how his own daughter could have betrayed him.

 Michal expected that after Saul’s anger has subsided David would come back to her, or at least that he would send for her.
 She believed he would be grateful for what she has done, and want her with him.

 But David had not gone away.
-He and his followers had grown in strength, so that David became a very real threat to Saul.
+He and his followers had grown in strength, and were now a very real threat to Saul.

 David gained the upper hand and Ishbaal made overtures of peace.
 David agreed, but on one condition.
 He wanted Michal to be handed back to him, since he argued that he had paid the original price of one hundred Philistine foreskins and therefore retained the right to her.
 Having the daughter of the former king in his harem would bolster his claim to the throne.